KelinLyu/KGLEngine/README.md

 node->geometries[5]->renderingOrder = 20.0f;
 ```

 The Geometry class also has two bit-mask variables.
 The first one is the renderingBitMask.
-Both the CameraNode class and the Geometry class have this property.
+Both the CameraNode class and the Geometry class have this field.
 When the engine renders a geometry, it performs an AND operation between the current camera's renderingBitMask and that of the geometries.
 If the result is zero, the engine will not render the geometry.
 ```
 node->geometries[4]->renderingBitMask = 2;
 cameraNode->renderingBitMask = 4;